 Non-overlapping solvers do not define common constraints but may freely share them otherwise.
 We have shown that their union is always well-behaved if it is terminating.
 We argued that a similar modularity result for termination is likely to be very hard to obtain.
-Future work will investigate how to maintain termination of the union, i.e. modularity results, trying to build on work in term rewriting systems such as [14].
+Future work will investigate how to maintain termination of the union, i.e. modularity results, trying to build on work in term rewriting systems such as [17, 13, 6].

 We have discussed bridge rules as a communication means to integrate solvers with disjoint constraints utilizing completion.
 Finally, we have introduced a method to remove redundant rules from a CHR solver using our operational equivalence test and our confluence test to improve the efficiency of the CHR solver.
+An implementation of the approach on the basis of our confluence testing tool is certainly desirable to gain more practical experience.